ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 ### What are Ballerina’s ancestors?

-Ballerina has been inspired by Java, Go, C, C++, Rust, Haskell, Kotlin, Dart, TypeScript, JavaScript, Swift and other languages.
-The package management system is inspired from Docker and Elm.
+In the creation of Ballerina, we were inspired by so many technologies.
+Thank you to all that have come before us (and forgive us if we missed one): Java, Go, C, C++, Rust, Haskell, Kotlin, Dart, TypeScript, JavaScript, Flow, Swift, RelaxNG, NPM, Crates, Maven, Gradle, Kubernetes, Docker, Envoy, Markdown, GitHub, and WSO2.
+We used many technologies to build the tools and the website: Bootstrap, JQuery, React JS, MkDocs, Microsoft VS Code, Jetbrains IntelliJ, Eclipse Che and Jenkins.
+The package management system is inspired by Docker and Elm.
 However, it is a new language.
 In every respect the language was designed by thinking about what integration programmers do and how to make integration programming agile, more effective, and more fun.

 ### What are the guiding principles in the design?